Affiliate links on Android Authority may earn us a commission. Learn more.

 What's a good (and safe) GPU temperature when gaming?

 With high-end or even mid-range gaming PCs, GPU (graphics card/chip) temperature is a serious concern.
-Hotter temperatures affect performance, and can make you sweaty if you’re using a laptop.
+Hotter temperatures are going to affect performance, and can make your legs sweaty if you’re using a laptop.
 In extreme scenarios, they can even burn your lap or cause a GPU to self-destruct.
-So what temperatures should you be aiming for, and how can you keep heat under control?
+So what temperatures should you be aiming for, and how can you keep waste heat under control?